 Your first port of call

 If you feel that “the blues” has been going on for too long, then you should see your doctor.
 A lot of people don’t think about this; they think that they need to go to some specialist or clinic, something that seems incredibly daunting.
-But seeing your usual doctor is the first step you should take; they may be able to help you in several ways without immediately referring you to a counselor.
+But seeing your usual doctor is the first step you should take; they may be able to help you in several ways without immediately referring you to a psychologist or online counselor.

 Taking things further